 Other general safety considerations for travel in Croatia:

-• Mosquitoes – the tiger mosquito has been found in Croatia.
+- Mosquitoes – the tiger mosquito has been found in Croatia.
 This type of mosquito spreads diseases such as Zika, dengue and chikunguya.
 Malaria was eradicated in Croatia in 1964.
-Locally transmitted cases of dengue fever have been reported on the Adriatic Coast and also in northeastern Croatia.
+Locally transmitted cases of dengue fever have been reported on the Adriatic Coast and in northeastern Croatia.

-• Altitude sickness – Croatia has areas of high altitude.
+- Altitude sickness – Croatia has areas of high altitude.
 This comes with the risk of altitude sickness.
-Consequently, if you are planning to visit any high altitude areas in Croatia, be sure to allow sufficient time to acclimatise.
+If you are planning to visit any high altitude areas in Croatia, be sure to allow sufficient time to acclimatise.
 If you experience any signs of altitude sickness, such as headache, nausea or vomiting, dizziness, tiredness, loss of appetite or shortness of breath, get help immediately.

-• Water safety – If you visit any of the coastal areas or lakes, take care when swimming as currents and waves may be stronger than you expect.
-Also watch out for sea urchins as they can sting.
+- Water safety – If you visit any of the coastal areas or lakes, take care when swimming as currents and waves may be stronger than you expect.
+Watch out for sea urchins as they can sting.

-• Earthquakes – Croatia experiences earthquake activity.
-If you experience an earthquake, stay away from glass, windows, outside doors and walls as well as anything that could fall.
-If you are inside get under a table, desk or solid furniture and also hang onto it.
-Additionally, cover your head and torso to protect from falling objects.
+- Earthquakes – Croatia experiences earthquake activity.
+If you experience an earthquake, stay away from glass, windows, outside doors and walls and anything that could fall.
+If you are inside get under a table, desk or solid furniture and hang onto it.
+Cover your head and torso to protect from falling objects.
 If you are outside, stay outside and go to an open area away from buildings.

 Croatia Blogs